-- Sand the board on both sides, knocking off the corners to give it a very light champer.
+- Sand the board on both sides, knocking off the corners to give it a very light chamfer (slightly rounded edge).
 I used 80 grit to begin with, then worked my way up to 200 grit sand paper.

 - Liberally apply the mineral oil to the live edge charcuterie tray, taking care to get the oil into all the wrinkles in the bark and everything to protect the wood and your food.
 Allow the oil to dry completely.